Octadecagon: Construction

 As 18 = 2 × 32, a regular octadecagon cannot be constructed using a compass and straightedge.
 However, it is constructible using neusis, or an angle trisection with a tomahawk.

 The following approximate construction is very similar to that of the enneagon, as an octadecagon can be constructed as a truncated enneagon.
 It is also feasible with exclusive use of compass and straightedge.

 Symmetry

 The regular octadecagon has Dih18 symmetry, order 36.
 There are 5 subgroup dihedral symmetries: Dih9, (Dih6, Dih3), and (Dih2 Dih1), and 6 cyclic group symmetries: (Z18, Z9), (Z6, Z3), and (Z2, Z1).

 These 15 symmetries can be seen in 12 distinct symmetries on the octadecagon.
 John Conway labels these by a letter and group order.
 Full symmetry of the regular form is r36 and no symmetry is labeled a1.
 The dihedral symmetries are divided depending on whether they pass through vertices (d for diagonal) or edges (p for perpendiculars), and i when reflection lines path through both edges and vertices.
 Cyclic symmetries in the middle column are labeled as g for their central gyration orders.

 Each subgroup symmetry allows one or more degrees of freedom for irregular forms.
-Only the g18 subgroup has no degrees of freedom but can seen as directed edges.
+Only the g18 subgroup has no degrees of freedom but can be seen as directed edges.